 Cumberland Gap is known as the legendary pass through the Cumberland Mountains and the Appalachian Mountains and is also known for its buffalo and Cherokee Warrior history.

 It is also home to many wild animals such as black bears, white-tailed deer, bobcats, and more.

-The area is also known for Pinnacle Overlook, an overlook that is reached via a 7.8-mile out and back trail.
-It is also known for Tri-State Peak Monument, Little Congress Bicycle Museum, and many other places.
+The area is also known for Pinnacle Overlook, an overlook that is reached via a 7.8-mile out-and-back trail.
+It is also known for the Tri-State Peak Monument, Little Congress Bicycle Museum, and many other places.

-Cumberland Gap attracts active travelers because its offers 85 miles of hiking trails that pass by Sand Cave, Hensley Settlement, White Rocks, and other famous park sites.
+Cumberland Gap attracts active travelers because it offers 85 miles of hiking trails that pass by Sand Cave, Hensley Settlement, White Rocks, and other famous park sites.

 It is one of the best national sites in Virginia, Kentucky, and Tennessee!